GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 most browsers already block this type of content by default to protect users, but functionality varies between browser vendors and versions.

-This other [Glitch demo](https://active-mixed-content.glitch.me/) contains examples of active mixed content.
+This other [demo](https://active-mixed-content.glitch.me/) contains examples of active mixed content.
 [Load the example over HTTP](http://active-mixed-content.glitch.me/) to see the content that's blocked when you [load the example over HTTPS](https://active-mixed-content.glitch.me/).
 Blocked content will also be detailed in the Issues Tab.